 Be quiet outside

 We try to maintain a good relation with our neighbors and keep disturbance as minimal as possible.
+We also risk a fine if people take their cups or bottles outside, so this is not allowed.

-Follow instructions from volunteers
+Follow instructions from staff

 If you have been harassed or feel that you are a victim of discrimination or were mistreated by a guest or a volunteer, please let us know by filling in this form, or ask a volunteer present for assistance.